 2) A Great Script

 Good motion graphics tell a compelling story, and that usually starts with a strong script.
 Even if you’re producing a 30-second spot, you still need a wordsmith to craft the story.
-Different rules apply when writing for motion graphics.
+Different rules apply when writing a script for a motion graphic.
 That includes things like story structure, word count, pacing, and word choice, so make sure your scriptwriter understands these requirements.

 3) A Clean Copyedit

 No matter how simple your motion graphic, you need someone to give the script an edit pass—the final motion graphic, too.
 (We learned this early on.)
 This is especially important if you’ll be animating kinetic text or other elements that might risk a typo.
 A missing word, misspelled name, or incorrect tagline is time-consuming and expensive to correct.
 Save yourself the headache.

 4) A+ Art Direction

 Motion graphics are exciting because they give designers an opportunity to really flex their skills.
 But you need to establish parameters for design to experiment within.
 Visuals need to track with the story, style, brand, and, most importantly, the project goal.
 This generally requires an AD with a skillful eye, someone who can shape the overall look and feel of the work, including animation and design.

 Motion graphics are their own monster, so design decisions (like motion scripts) are influenced by the medium.
 Great design communicates the story, emotionally engages the viewer, and delivers the right message.
 Designers should be well-versed in the ins and outs of visual communication, data visualization, and motion design.

 6) Seamless Animation

 Motion graphics are all about movement—duh.
 But there’s nothing that screams “amateur” more than choppy animation.
 (Translation: This is not the time to have a noob try to “figure it out.”)
 Always go with a pro who knows what they’re doing.